 Early History of the Harbeston family

-Another 97 words (7 lines of text) covering the years 1673, 1672, 1298, 1328 and 1400 are included under the topic Early Harbeston History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Harbeston research.
+Another 49 words (4 lines of text) covering the years 1673, 1672, 1298, 1328, 1400, 1172 and are included under the topic Early Harbeston History in all our PDF Extended History products and printed products wherever possible.

 Harbeston Spelling Variations

 Spelling variations of this family name include: Herbertson, Herbison, Harberson, Harbertson, Harbison, Harbinson, Harbeson, Harbisone, Harbinson and many more.

 Early Notables of the Harbeston family (pre 1700)

 Notable amongst the family at this time was Archibald (died 1298), a 13th century Scottish prelate best known for involvement in a dispute with the Pope; and Archibald the Grim...